-In 2021, our prime focus was to manage the upskilling and development of personnel in a way that supports our business priorities.
-One of which is ensure all employees are professionally certified and accredited to serve in the role they are placed to act as well as receive continuous professional development.
-An achievement to this effect was a 100% completion rate of CPD hours by employees mandated by the regulator and completion of CISI exam requirements by 36 employees, of which 5 of them got accredited by SCA and the markets.
+In 2022, our prime focus was to manage the upskilling and development of personnel in a way that supports our business priorities.
+One of which is to ensure all employees are professionally certified and accredited to serve in the role they are placed to act as well as receive continuous professional development.
+An achievement to this effect was a 100% completion rate of CPD hours by employees mandated by the regulator, 100% completion of mandatory annual training on anti-money laundering and completion of CISI exam requirements by 35 employees, of which 2 of them got accredited by SCA and the markets.

-Another area of focus was shaping the career progression of employees through mentorship and coaching programs to drive towards transformational leadership.
+Another area of focus was shaping the career progression of employees through departmental rotations and internal mobility as well as mentorship and coaching programs to drive towards transformational leadership who are well equipped.
 Our vision for transformation leadership is to inspire workers to embrace growth and change by fostering a company culture of accountability, ownership and workplace autonomy.
 We believe that building an environment with a growth mindset is essential to enable individuals to consistently grow, develop, and support teams to keep improving and innovate.